den-vasyliev/SRE-Competency-Matrix/README.md

 |           | Expertise in distributed systems architecture          | Microservices, Service Meshes, API Gateways  | Contribute to open-source projects and industry initiatives      |          |
 | Principal | Visionary leadership and strategic thinking            |                                              | Keep up-to-date with industry trends and emerging technologies   |          |

+# Soft Skills:

+ 1. Strong communication skills, both verbal and written, with the
+    ability to explain technical concepts to non-technical stakeholders.
+ 1. Ability to collaborate effectively with cross-functional teams, including developers, product managers, and business stakeholders.
+ 2. Strong problem-solving skills and ability to think creatively to find solutions to complex problems.
+ 3. Ability to manage time effectively and prioritize tasks to meet deadlines.
+ 4. Flexibility and adaptability to changing priorities and requirements.
+ 5. Attention to detail and a commitment to producing high-quality work.
+ 6. Ability to work well under pressure and remain calm during incidents.
+ 7. Empathy and a customer-focused mindset, with a commitment to delivering high-quality service to internal and external customers.
+ 8. Strong leadership skills with the ability to influence and inspire others.
+ 9. Commitment to continuous learning and professional development, including staying up-to-date with new technologies and industry
+    trends.

-# Estimated salary ranges for each SRE level in US dollars, based on the conversion rate of 1 Ukrainian hryvnia (UAH) to 0.037 US dollars (USD) as of February 23, 2023.
+# Estimated salary ranges for each SRE level in US dollars for Ukraine as of February 23, 2023.

 ## Junior SRE